 - TRTAConnect: Local Units can submit new and renewing members online each month through the TRTAConnect portal.
-Only one submission is allowed per month and is due by 11:59 PM on the 15th. - Local Unit Membership Incentive: Local Units recruit and renew as many members as possible between March 1 and June 30 for a chance to win one of eight \$500 cash prizes. - Online Customizable Local Unit Membership Brochure: This document is available in the member resources section of the TRTA website. - Membership Rosters and At-Large List: This is available to Local Units in real time through the TRTAConnect portal. - Each One Bring One: Individual members have a chance to win a \$100 cash prize for enrolling a new member during the membership year. - District/Local Unit Awards: Growth awards for Districts and Local Units are presented at the TRTA Convention; they are calculated on members added as well as overall percent growth - Local Unit Growth Incentive: Local Units receive \$10 for each member added when compared to the previous membership year.
+Only one submission is allowed per month and is due by 11:59 PM on the 15th. - Local Unit Membership Incentive: Local Units recruit and renew as many members as possible between March 1 and June 30 for a chance to win one of eight \$500 cash prizes. - Online Customizable Local Unit Membership Brochure: This document is available in the member resources section of the TRTA website. - Membership Rosters and At-Large List: This is available to Local Units in real time through the TRTAConnect portal. - Individual Membership Incentive (Formerly EOBO): In each TRTA District, individual members will have a chance to win one of four \$25 prizes. - District/Local Unit Awards: Growth awards for Districts and Local Units are presented at the TRTA Convention; they are calculated on members added as well as overall percent growth - Local Unit Growth Incentive: Local Units receive \$10 for each member added when compared to the previous membership year.